onebeyond/rascal/README.md

 #### vhost_initialised

 The broker emits the `vhost_initialised` event after recovering from a connection error.
-An object containing the vhost name and connection url (with obfuscated password) are passed to he event handler. e.g.
+An object containing the vhost name and connection url (with obfuscated password) are passed to the event handler. e.g.

 ```js
 broker.on('vhost_initialised', ({ vhost, connectionUrl }) => {